tanjidhasan41/web-automation-using-playwright/README.md

 ## Project Description
 This project automates the testing of the [DailyFinance](https://dailyfinance.roadtocareer.net/) web application using Playwright JS.
 The test suite covers the following functionalities:
-- User registration and validation of confirmation email & toast message
+- User registration and validation of toast message
 - Login and adding two random items to the list
 - Profile photo upload and logout
 - Password reset process and successful login validation